DrDrZ95/ManusProject/docs/ebpf_integration.md

 # AI-Agent eBPF Detective Module Integration

-This document details the integration of an eBPF-based detective module into the `AgentWebApi` project, enabling low-level system monitoring and analysis.
+This document details the integration of an eBPF-based detective module into the `Agent.Api` project, enabling low-level system monitoring and analysis.

 ## 1. Overview